 Cleft lip and palate and the troubles for children

 Cleft lip and palate can impact most orofacial and dental functions.
 Infants who are born with these defects experience many problems with feeding, hearing, teeth spacing, and speaking disorders.

-Babies with just cleft lip usually don’t face with feeding problems, but if they have cleft palate along with that, it causes much bigger challenges in eating.
+Babies with just a cleft lip usually don’t face feeding problems, but if they have a cleft palate along with that, it causes much bigger challenges in eating.

 The reason for feeding disorders with these defects is obvious.
-Since palate blocks the foods or liquids from passing through the nose, with the cleft palate, the high degree of air is inhaled together with food to the nose.
+Since the palate blocks the foods or liquids from passing through the nose, with the cleft palate, a high degree of air is inhaled together with food to the nose.

 Middle ear effusion and impaired hearing

 Most infants with cleft palate are at risk of middle ear effusion (build-up of fluid).
-Because of the blockage of tube in the ear to drain fluids out and inability for the muscle to open Eustachian tube, ear infection and impaired hearing will result.
+Because of the blockage of the tube in the ear to drain fluids out and the inability of the muscle to open the Eustachian tube, ear infection and impaired hearing will result.

 Often, babies with cleft lip and palate have problems with their teeth.
 Some of these dental problems are:

 - Supernumerary (extra number of) teeth

 - Dislocated teeth